jumpserver/jumpserver/apps/common/README.md

 ## Celery usage

-Jumpserver use celery to run task async.
+JumpServer use celery to run task async.
 Using redis as the broker, so you should run a redis instance

 #### Run redis